“God does not provide us with a roadmap, but only a compass.”

 You will come in glory with salvation for your people.

 This set of invocations remind us that the coming of Christ can be understood in three ways, so to say, with three tense markers: in the past tense, in the present tense and in the future – Jesus came; He comes; and Christ will come.
 The 1st coming of Jesus is plain enough.
-It refers to the historical coming of the 2nd person of the Trinity, […]
+It refers to the historical coming of the 2nd person of the […]

 Sermon for Cycle A – 33rd Sunday Homily